Slideshow image

 1. Get a Bible in the language of your heart.
 One person suggested that you discover the “language of your heart” by identifying the language in which you dream.

-If that language is English and you live in the 21st Century it is best to read a Bible in modern English.
-Although there are numerous excellent modern translations, two recommendations are the New International Version (NIV 1984) and the New Living Translation (NLT 2004).
-In fact, there is only one version that is so poorly and dishonestly translated that you should avoid it: the New World Translation of the Watchtower Society.[2]
+If that language is English and you live in the 21st Century, reading the Bible in modern English is probably best.
+Although there are numerous excellent modern translations, three recommendations are the New International Version (NIV 1984), the English Standard Version (ESV 2001, and the New Living Translation (NLT 2004).
+Only one version is so poorly and dishonestly translated that you should avoid it: the New World Translation of the Watchtower Society.[2]

 Although you may speak English, it may not be the language of your heart.
-If you were born in another country and raised with a different language, that language may be the best language for you in which to begin learning God’s ‘Story’.
+If you were born in another country and raised with a different language, that language might be the best language for you to begin learning God’s ‘Story.’
 It may be Chinese, Farsi, Arabic, Spanish, or whatever.
 Translations are available in your language.
-You can contact me for details, or a local Bible society (e.g., the United Bible Society), or download a Bible for free at WordProject.
+You can contact a local Bible society (e.g., the United Bible Society) or download a Bible in the language of your heart at WordProject for free.

-2. Begin to read in Genesis as I recommended earlier.
-If you started last week and have been reading a chapter a day you will now be in chapter 8.
-If you read more or fewer chapters – at least some – that’s great!
-You’ve started listening to God’s ‘Story’.
+2. Begin reading Genesis, as I recommended earlier.
+If you started last week and have read a chapter a day, you will now be in chapter 8.
+If you read more or fewer chapters— at least some— that’s great!
+You’ve started listening to God’s Story.

 Why Genesis?